LATE BREAKING ABSTRACT SUBMISSION OPEN

 After the site closes, completed submissions will be peer reviewed.
 All submissions will be blinded for review, meaning the abstracts will be reviewed without knowledge of the author/s, institution/s or disclosure information.

-You will be notified electronically of the acceptance/rejection of your submission at the end of November 2019.
+You will be notified electronically of the acceptance/rejection of your submission early March.
 This notification will include the date and time of session/presentation as well as type of presentation if accepted.
-Only the corresponding author will be notified.
-It is the responsibility of the corresponding author to notify all co-authors.

 Presenter Registration and Travel